List of Ghana Twenty20 International cricketers

 This list comprises all members of the Ghana cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
-Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname.
+Where more than one player won their first Twenty20 cap in the same match, those players are listed alphabetically by surname.
 Ghana played their first T20I match on 20 May 2019 against Namibia at the ICC T20 World Cup Africa Qualifier Finals.